 Now let's configure how canvas will look like.
 To get there you need to long tap on the "New+" tile, select "Settings".
 And now let's go one by one across all options we have here.

-Layer construction - (1) - Only transparent layer This option to select default set of layers for the new drawing.
-I prefer to have only one transparent layer.
-Not a big deal especially if you have white background.
+Layer construction - (3) - Transparent + Singe-color layer This option to select default set of layers for the new drawing.
+I prefer to have colored background and single transparent layer to draw on.

-Layer color - *disabled* This option to select color of the additional background layer.
-It is disabled for me because of the previous setting.
+Layer color - FFFFFFFF This option to select color of the additional background layer.
+I prefer simple white.

 Edit Frame - [ ] - Auto expand edit frame size This option to select between fixed of dynamic canvas size.
 I prefer to have possibility of the canvas expanding.
 Also this is a great feature of this app.